LANDMARC kicks-off! A new EU-funded project on land-based climate change mitigationBlog Post

 A mix of earth observation technologies, to be able to (better) monitor and estimate the effectiveness of land-based negative emission solutions

-A social sciences-based approach for effective impact assessment and engagement with local and regional stakeholders – across 14 countries and 5 continents – that are already work on implementing negative emission solutions.
+A social sciences-based approach for effective impact assessment and engagement with local and regional stakeholders – across 14 countries and 5 continents – that are already working on implementing negative emission solutions.

 LANDMARC collaborations with science and society